· 8 min read

 • Unconditional: not gated on prior_context is None

-• Live store lookup: ignores ChromaDB metadata, reads current status directly
+• Live store lookup: ignores pgvector metadata, reads current status directly from Postgres

 • Higher threshold (0.90 vs 0.80): hard blocks should only fire on near-identical matches